 Figure 3.
 Column rigging using (A) a column-to-column connector and (B) the Transport Anchor

-Note: Due to variability in end-grain wood conditions at column ends, tabulated data is not typically provided for rigging columns.
+Overall, due to variability in end-grain wood conditions at column ends, tabulated data is not typically provided for rigging columns.
 While custom column yokes have been designed for specific projects, generalized values are unavailable.
-For projects involving extensive column rigging, contact our Technical Support Team to develop a tailored, controlled rigging solution.
+For projects involving extensive column rigging, contact our Technical Support Team for advice on a rigging solution.

 Solution: Use the longest possible fasteners to ensure strong thread engagement in the deeper laminations of the beam.

 Figure 4.
-Deep beam rigging (A) with and (B) without reinforcing screws
+Deep beam rigging (A) without and (B) with reinforcing screws

-Solution: Consider using tabulated design values where applicable and adding reinforcement with ASSY VG CYL or RH fasteners around the picking points to mitigate splitting.
-The reinforcing screws can resist splitting forces across their entire length.
+Solution: Consider using tabulated design values where applicable and adding reinforcement with VG CYL or RH fasteners around the picking points to mitigate splitting.
+The reinforcing screws can improve resistance to splitting forces across their entire length.
 They should be installed in such a way that the forces are carried through the entire beam depth.

 If you have any questions about our rigging systems or need help with rigging planning, contact our Technical Support Team 😉.